fabian-sp/MoMo/README.md

 * For Momo, the argument `beta` refers to the momentum parameter.
 The default is `beta=0.9`.
 For MomoAdam, `(beta1,beta2)` have the same role as in Adam.

 * The option `lb` refers to a lower bound of your loss function.
 In many cases, `lb=0` will be a good enough estimate.
 If your loss converges to a large positive number (and you roughly know the value), then set `lb` to this value (or slightly smaller).

+* If you can not estimate a lower bound before training, use the option `use_fstar=True`.
+This will activate an online estimation of the lower bound.